CCI-Bonn/HD-SEQ-ID/README.md

 Predictions will be exported as a CSV file in the output folder named as `predictions.csv`.
 We encourage to compare them with the ground truth labels prior to further analysis.

-Future versions might include parameters to specifiy whether an automated renaming is wished by user (might output a list of the MRI classes without renaming the original NIfTI files).
+Future versions might include parameters to specifiy whether an automated renaming is wished by user (might output a list of the MRI classes without renaming the original NIfTI files), a docker file and a script for quick visual controlling the output predictions.